 *Tony Gwynn was born on this date in 1960.
 He was a Black professional baseball player.

 Gwynn attended Long Beach Polytechnic High School before arriving at SDSU in 1977 as a highly recruited basketball point guard.
-He did not play baseball his first year in order to concentrate on basketball.
+He did not play baseball his first year to concentrate on basketball.
 He joined the Aztecs baseball team in 1979 when then-freshman shortstop Bobby Meacham, who knew Gwynn from his high school days, convinced SDSU baseball coach Jim Dietz to give Gwynn a chance to compete.
-Gwynn became a two-sport star, playing three seasons of baseball and four of basketball.
+Gwynn became a two-sport star, playing three baseball seasons and four basketball.

-In baseball, he was primarily a left fielder and designated hitter at San Diego State.
+He was primarily a left fielder and designated hitter in baseball at San Diego State.
 In 1980, Gwynn hit .423 with six home runs and 29 runs batted in (RBIs) and was named third-team All-American by Baseball News.
 The next season, he was a first-team All-American after batting .416 with 11 home runs and 62 RBIs.
 He was also named a first-team all-WAC outfielder.
-Playing basketball, Gwynn set the Aztecs basketball record for assists in a game, season, and career.
+Playing basketball, Gwynn set the Aztecs' basketball record for assists in a game, season, and career.
 He was twice named to the Western Athletic Conference (WAC) basketball all-conference Second Team, and he averaged 8.8 points per game his senior year.
 Playing point guard developed his baseball skills, as the dribbling strengthened his wrists—avoiding what he called "slow bat syndrome"—and his quickness improved his base running.

 The New York Times called Gwynn "arguably the best pure hitter of his generation".
 The four consecutive NL batting titles he won starting in 1994 had not been matched since Hornsby won six straight beginning in 1920.
-Gwynn is the only major leaguer to win four batting titles each in two separate decades.
+Gwynn is the only major league player to win four batting titles each in two decades.
 Six times he led the NL in both batting average and hits.
-Tony Gwynn died on June 16, 2014, after battling salivary gland cancer.
+Tony Gwynn died after battling salivary gland cancer on June 16, 2014.